AWS vs. WP Engine – Cloud vs. Managed WordPress Hosting

 With WP Engine, you get benefits like automatic backups, SSL certificates, and performance optimization built into their prices.
 You won’t find any hidden fees here that will catch you off guard as you might with AWS.

-One thing to keep in mind is that while WP Engine is clear and straightforward, it may cost more on the surface compared to basic AWS services if you need high-traffic capabilities.
+Remember that while WP Engine is clear and straightforward, it may cost more on the surface compared to basic AWS services if you need high-traffic capabilities.

 User Experience